andfaulkner/kotlin-multiplatform-example-with-typescript/README.md

 Build and run
 =============
-## To build start->end, then run the module:
+## To build start->end then immediately run the module:

     npm run start

 ...OR:

-    npm run build-full
+    npm run buildrun-full

 ## To just perform the Kotlin build:
     ./gradlew build